BadIdeaFactory/corporate/documents/operating.md

 a notice of 10 days must be given before any Plotting Session can be held.

+Notices of meetings are to be communicated via email notification and published on GitHub `corporate` in CALENDAR.md

-April 1st marks the beginning of the governing year, and officer elections are to be held during the month of April.
+April 1st marks the beginning of the Governing Year, and officer elections must be held during the month of April.

 ### Deliberation Processes